pronovic/apologies/.run/tasks/README.md

 ## Creating a new task

 A task is defined by a naming convention.
-There is a bash script that identifies the name of the command.
+There is a bash script that identifies the name of the task.
 Within the bash script, there must be two bash functions, `help_<command>` and `task_<command>`.

 So, for command called "example", you would create a file